8 Best Renters Insurance Companies in Washington of 2023

 But there are differences between natural floods and floods that cause interior damage.

-Natural floods that come into your renter’s property from outside and which leak into it and damage your belongings are not covered.
+Natural floods that come into your renter’s property from outside, leak into it, and damage your belongings are not covered.

 But flood damage resulting from the water backup or water originating in the rental is covered.

-Both earthquake and flood insurance will raise your premium, but if you don’t have them and one or both occurs, you’ll be paying out of pocket for any damages and losses.
+Both earthquake and flood insurance will raise your premium, but if you don’t have them and one or both occur, you’ll pay out of pocket for any damages and losses.

 What Should You Look for in an Insurer?